WangYX-TKZ/jetsonGPIO-1/README.md

 # Description
 To add more GPIO pins, modify jetsonGPIO.h and add pin numbers you want.

 * Example:
-setup and initialize GPIO388 (Pin37) as output pin on TX2:
+setup and initialize GPIO78 (Pin40) as output pin on NANO:
 ```
 /* To initialize */
-jetsonTX2GPIONumber LEDControlPin = gpio388;
+jetsonGPIONumber LEDControlPin = gpio78;
 gpioExport(LEDControlPin);
 gpioSetDirection(LEDControlPin,outputPin);